undergrad-partner-school

 Books and Supplies

 When you try to estimate the cost of attendance for a college or university, you need to take into account the cost of books and supplies you're going to need.
-The estimated cost of books and supplies for full-time students of this school is $900.
+The cost of books and supplies for full-time students of this school is estimated at about $900.

 Boarding